damonallison/notes/edu/coursera/big-data/04-machine-learning-with-big-data/README.md

   * True Positive (TP) : The actual label and predicted labels are true.
   * True Negative (TN) : The actual label and predicted labels are false.
   * False Positive (FP) : The actual label is false, the predicted label is true.
-  * False Negative (FN) : The actual label is true, the predicted labvel is false.
+  * False Negative (FN) : The actual label is true, the predicted label is false.

 * Accuracy Rate
   * # correct predictions / # total predictions